Kashyab19/Kashyab19/README.md

 Hi,

-I am currently one of the Founding Engineers @ [Tradible](https://tradible.io).
+I was one of the Founding Engineers @ [Tradible](https://tradible.io).
 When I'm not coding, you'll find me writing blogs on [Substack](https://kashyabnarrates.substack.com/) about things I find curious, or doing a Deep Research using LLMs to learn about a topic in finance, system design, or a random subject.

 ### Past works
 1. Software Engineer @ Verizon - I was responsible for building the Billing Service to cater to nearly 140M customers (Stack: Spring Boot, Kibana, AWS S3)